Religious nonmedical health care institution items & services

 You pay this for each benefit period:

-• Each day after the lifetime reserve days : All costs
+• Each day after you use all of your lifetime reserve days : All costs.

 Extra benefits from MA plans